catfact/dowser/readme.md

 1. fetch dependencies (JUCE, which is lame but so it goes):

-`git submodule update --init --recursve`
+`git submodule update --init --recursive`

 2. create build folder: